This post contains affiliate links for your convenience. View our full disclosure policy here.

 You will need to cut the cards in half, down the middle black line.
 That’s it – now, you’re ready to play!

 The first way to play is as a whole group activity using a pocket chart.

 I put all of the letter cards in the pocket chart facing out, while the picture cards are in a pile, face down.

 Have a student come to the front and pick a card from the pile.
 They will look at the picture and isolate the beginning sound, matching the picture to the letter in the pocket chart.

-Another way is to use this matching game as a center activity.
+Another way to use this beginning sound matching game is as a center activity.